tjcim/ptscripts/README.md

 # TODO

+* Change web script commands to output into appropriate folder
+* Use data from whatweb to check for vulnerabilities using searchsploit
 * Make enum4linux output to html and text.
 Extract found info to one file.
 * Add documentation to each script
   * Information on what the script does